Torified varieties and their geometries over F_1: Torified varieties

 \subsection{The category of torified schemes}

 In this section, we will establish the definition of torified schemes and show some basic properties.
 If $X$ and $S$ are schemes over $\Z$, we will denote by $X(S):=\Hom(S,X)$ the set of $S$--points of $X$.
 The underlying topological space of $X$ will be denoted by $X^{top}$, its structure sheaf by $\O_X$, and the stalk at a point $x\in X^{top}$ by $\O_{X,x}$.
+Following \cite[\S I-4.2.1]{EGAI} by an immersion of schemes $f:Y\to X$ we will mean a morphism of schemes that factorizes as $Y\overset{g}\to Z \hookrightarrow X$, where $Z$ is a locally closed subscheme of $X$ and $g$ is an isomorphism.